Some of these problems

 windings are magnetically saturated, often because the voltage

 is too high.
-This saturation starts turning the sine waves
+This saturation starts turning the sine waves into

-you hear 'mechanically'.
 In the instance of a subwoofer, you might think the subwoofer

 [speaker] is making the noise, but actually it's the transformer

 inside that is making the noise and you are hearing this transformer

 noise through the paper or cone material of the speaker.